 French Guiana is typically away from standard hurricane routes.

-How Safe is French Guiana?
+How Safe Is French Guiana?

-According to the Canadian Government, French Guiana is usually a safe place for travellers as it is quite remote.
+According to The Canadian government, French Guiana is usually a safe place for travellers as it is quite remote.
 Here are some helpful tips to keep you safe while there.

 Avoid flaunting wealth and take necessary precautions in French Guiana.
 Petty street crime can be common in the major cities especially.